 Retailers including H&M, GAP, Patagonia, Levi’s, Madewell, and others have announced in-store programs allowing customers to bring in worn garments.
 These are sorted to be donated or recycled—turned into insulation, rags, or, more misleadingly, recycled into textile for new garments—sometimes in exchange for a discount voucher.

-Oh, but your t-shirt is made from 100 percent recycled cotton you say?
+Oh, but your T-shirt is made from 100 percent recycled cotton you say?
 This post-industrial recycled cotton wasn’t spun from an old button-down but from new fabric scraps from a factory’s cutting room floor.
 Feels a little deceptive, no?
+Find out some surprising things you didn’t know you could donate.

 You toss your sweater in the garbage with the rest of the trash